shimpe/expremigen/README.md

     notes = "c4 e4 g4 c5 b4 g4 f4 d4 c4".split(" ")
     # specify a (volume) animation that increases linearly from mp to f
     crescendo = NumberAnimation(frm=Dyn.mp, to=Dyn.f, tween=['linear'])
-    # specify a (volume) animation that decreases linearly from f to ppp
+    # specify a (volume) animation that decreases using an easOutQuad
+    # tween function from f to ppp
     decrescendo = NumberAnimation(frm=Dyn.f, to=Dyn.ppp,
                                   tween=['easeOutQuad'])
     # Combine both animations into one swell_dim animation.